fleetdm/fleet/articles/fleet-4.20.0.md

 * Fix a bug in which no error message would appear if there was an issue while setting up Fleet.

-* Fix a bug in which no error message would appear if creating or editing a label with a name or description that is too long.
+* Fixed a bug in which no error message would appear if users were creating or editing a label with a name or description that was too long.

 * Fix a big in which the example payload for usage statistics included incorrect key names.